SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 2. It is recommended for trajectories to be created only on the blue side of the field in the Choreo application.
 Enabling alliance flipping will automatically mirror trajectories to the red side of the field if the robot is on the red alliance.
 3. More information about setting up `AutoBindings` can be found in the [AutoBindings](#autobindings) section of this page.

+!!! tip
+    It is recommended for your `AutoFactory` to be created at the Robot scope (e.g. in the `Robot` or `RobotContainer` constructor), not in the drive subsystem.
+Some teams may opt to create a separate class (ex `Autos.java`) that is given the robot's subsystems, and contains all code relevant to constructing autonomous routines.

 There are two ways to create autos with an `AutoFactory`: [command compositions](#using-command-compositions) or the [`AutoRoutine`](#using-autoroutine) class.
 For short and simple autos, command compositions may be the best choice for you.
-However, if your auto includes many segments, complex logic, or branching behavior, `AutoRoutine` is likely the best option.
+However, if your auto includes many segments, complex logic, or branching behavior, utilizing `AutoRoutine` is likely the best option.

-!!! tip
+!!! note
     The following examples use "segmented" trajectories: multiple reusable small trajectories that can be combined to create an entire autonomous sequence.
 You may be used to the more traditional approach of "monolithic" trajectories, which is a single trajectory that spans the entire autonomous period, running from start to finish without stopping.

     Monolithic trajectories may be more cumbersome in some scenarios (*especially* for branching autos), and you may find it more difficult to inject logic in-between points of interest along a trajectory.